Skip to main content

 Administrative/procedural10 million EUR or 2% of turnover7.5 million EUR or 1.5% of turnover

-Importantly, these penalties can be imposed concurrently.
-A single AI system failure could result in fines under both the GDPR and the AI Act, along with any applicable sector-specific penalties.
-However, the AI Act includes a provision (Article 99(4)) stating that, where administrative fines are imposed for the same conduct under both the AI Act and the GDPR, the total amount shall not exceed the higher of the two applicable penalties.
-This prevents pure double jeopardy but does not eliminate the risk of significant cumulative penalties for different aspects of non-compliance.
+Here is the part that stings: these penalties can land concurrently.
+One AI system failure can draw fines under both the GDPR and the AI Act, plus whatever sector-specific penalty applies on top.
+There is one guardrail.
+The AI Act includes a provision (Article 99(4)) stating that, where administrative fines are imposed for the same conduct under both the AI Act and the GDPR, the total amount shall not exceed the higher of the two applicable penalties.
+That blocks pure double jeopardy.
+It does not erase the risk of heavy cumulative penalties for different pieces of non-compliance.

-For a detailed analysis of the AI Act's penalty framework, see our guide on EU AI Act fines and enforcement.
+We break the AI Act's penalty framework down in full in our guide on EU AI Act fines and enforcement.

 Building a Unified Compliance Framework